KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:

+v13.5.3

+This is a hotfix to release v13.5.2, which contained a bug resulting in fuel consumption being lowered by a factor of 1000.

+* Recompute throttle response rate when switching to an engine config without an explicitly defined rate.
+This ensures that response rates are always correct for the config.
+However, any response rate values set directly in ModuleEnginesRF will be overridden.
+* Display effective engine spool-up time in the PAW.
+For a more detailed explanation, see #273.

 v13.5.2

 * Fix an incompatibility between ModuleEnginesRF and stock ModuleEngines, where MERF used kilograms instead of tons for the `fuelFlowGui` field.